bahrus/xtal-sip/README.md

 NB:  This component suffers currently in terms of IDE and build support, especially compared to the Polymer supported [lazy-imports](https://github.com/Polymer/lazy-imports).

+The goal of this web component is to allow for easier maintenance of references, and reducing redundancy.
+For example, this component allows the same index.html page to serve both IE11 and modern browsers fairly seemlessly.

 Importing the files needed for web components seems likely to become a lot more complicated.
 Some references will come from bower_components, some from node_modules.
 Some will be references to html files, others js files.
 And the references are likely to be in a state of flux, as the [whims of elite developers](https://codeburst.io/the-javascript-modules-limbo-585eedbb182e) change.
 Components will first migrate to node_modules (how will we explain to our grandkids that web components are node modules?).
 As support for HTML Imports wanes, many  *.html files will be converted to *.js files, then to *.mjs files, then back to *.mhtml files, once the W3C Ents show some HTML love.
 That will shortly be followed by converting them to *.wasm, followed by the Universal binary format that includes HTML, JS, CSS, WASM: *.xap.

 This component, \<xtal-sip\>, is intended to "centralize the pain."
 Keep the mappings between custom element tags and where to load the references for them all in one place.